Frequently Asked Questions for Bariatric Surgery

 In the past, the sleeve gastrectomy was often the first part of a staged bypass-type operation in high-risk patients.
 The idea behind it was to perform a sleeve in high-risk patients so that they would lose weight.
 The patient would then return for a second operation once they lost the weight.
 Many patients did well after just a sleeve, often deciding against an additional operation because of the satisfactory results.
 This is why the scientific data is currently behind what's already been published about the band and bypass.
 What we’re discovering is that the results are good and the sleeve gastrectomy is another excellent option for the right patient.

 The type of surgery that's best for you will be determined by a team looking out for your best interest – not the surgeon's best interest or the hospital's best interest.
-Our multidisciplinary team consists of bariatric surgeons, clinical psychologists, registered dietitians, and physician assistants with expertise in bariatrics.
+Our multidisciplinary team consists of bariatric surgeons, clinical psychologists, registered dietitians, and advanced practice providers with expertise in bariatrics.

 Unlike most bariatric practices, the team, not just one surgeon, collectively recommends the safest and best operation for each patient.
 Our team considers each patient individually, taking into account the patient's physical condition and ability to exercise, dietary habits, lifestyle, emotional concerns, etc. The team guides each patient into making an informed decision and provides individualized long-term care after an operation is complete.

 Absolutely.
 Follow-up care remains key to successful and safe weight loss.
 Most problems are easy to take care of if identified early.
 We encourage interval follow-up.
 Unlike other types of surgery, bariatric surgery is a lifelong commitment.
 A patient will only achieve long-term successful results with diligence and proper guidance.